Rapper Travis Scott charged with disorderly intoxication after arrest on Miami Beach

 Scott reportedly ignored the officers' commands to stop.
 When one of the officers stopped him, Scott acted erratically and began yelling again "disturbing the peace of the occupants of the marina and nearby residential buildings," according to the report.

-This is not Scott's first run-in with the law.
+This is not the ten-time Grammy award nominee's first run-in with the law.
 He is facing civil lawsuits after 10 people died and dozens were injured during his 2021 Astroworld festival in Houston.
 The mass casualty incident occurred at Scott's show on Nov.
 6, 2021, when a crowd began to "compress" toward the front of the stage, "and that caused some panic, and it started causing some injuries," Houston Fire Chief Samuel Peña said the day after the tragedy.

 All 10 deaths occurred due to overpopulation and compaction within a single area, according to investigators.